Bruise of child abuse - Suspected Child Abuse

 - Blue nevi, especially facial

-- Coagulation disorders (factor VIII and IX deficiencies, von Willebrand's disease, idiopathic thrombocytopenic purpura [ITP], leukemia, and ASA toxicity)
+- Coagulation disorders (factor VIII and IX deficiencies, von Willebrand's disease, idiopathic thrombocytopenic purpura [ITP], leukemia, acetylsalicylic acid toxicity, anticoagulation medication)

 - Hypersensitivity vasculitis (immunoglobulin A vasculitis [formerly Henoch-Schönlein purpura])